Update: As of August 7, 2017, MetLife is now known as Brighthouse Financial, Inc.

-In this blog post we’ll take a look at their financial ratings, term offerings, when we recommend MetLife, and how they compare when it comes to rates.
+In this blog post we’ll take a look at their financial ratings, term offerings, and how they compare when it comes to rates.

 MetLife does allow you to convert a term policy to a universal or whole life policy.
 This allows you to convert to a permanent policy without having to do a medical exam – that means that even if you have been diagnosed with an illness you can convert your term to a permanent policy.

-MetLife also has some of the best term conversion privileges in the industry.
-Here’s an updated resource for MetLife term life insurance conversions.
+They also have some of the best term conversion privileges in the industry.

-We also use MetLife in specific situations where they tend to be better than other life insurance companies.
-Here are a few:
+We also use MetLife in specific situations where they tend to be better than other life insurance companies:

 Military Service Members